shahradelahi/node-cronstack/README.md

-# TaskFlow
+# CronStack

-TaskFlow is a versatile library for managing tasks, scheduling functions, and streamlining your development workflow.
+CronStack is a versatile library for managing tasks, scheduling functions, and streamlining your development workflow.
 It allows you to automate the execution of functions through triggers or scheduled intervals.
 The package includes powerful CLI tools for managing your tasks, transpiling code, and bundling resources.

 ## Key Features